dhirajt/short-url-shortener/README.md

 How to RUN:
 -----------
  1. On **UNIX-like** OSes.
-    - Download the fbootstrap project from https://github.com/ckrack/fbootstrapp/downloads
+    - Download the fbootstrap project from https://github.com/ckrack/fbootstrapp/downloads <br />

-    - Make a folder named 'static' in short folder and unpack the fbootsrap project files in it.
+    - Make a folder named 'static' in short folder and unpack the fbootsrap project files in it.<br />
     - Set these fields according to your database in **settings.py**.

                  'ENGINE': 'django.db.backends.',